Framinus/phase-2-challenge/part-4/quiz.md

 A: create it: var myVar = "awesome".
 Then type export myVar to use it in your session.
 If you want to use it permanently, export it in your .bashrc file.

 Q: What keyboard shortcut do you use to split the screen in your editor?
+A: command-K, then release, then arrow key in the direction you want to split.

+Q: How do you create an alias in your shell?
+A: For just one session, you type alias <name>="<command>", and then export it to your bash session.
+For permanent use, you define the alias the same way in your .bashrc.

+Q: When a terminal command completes, how can you tell if it was successful or not?
+A: If you get your prompt back and there is no error, it was successful.

+Q: What does your ~/.gitconfig have in it? (paste the whole file here)
 A:

-How do you create an alias in your shell?

-When a terminal command completes, how can you tell if it was successful or not?

-What does your ~/.gitconfig have in it? (paste the whole file here)
+[user]
+        name = James
+        email = fake-so-its-not-on-github@gmail.com

+        [alias]
+          co = checkout
+          ci = commit
+          st = status --short --branch
+          l  = log --oneline --decorate --graph --relative-date --show-signature ls-untracked-files = !git-ls-files -o --exclude-standard
+          ls-ignored-files = !git-ls-files --others -i --exclude-standard
+          ls-modified-files = !git-ls-files -m
+        [color]
+          status = auto
+          diff = auto
+          branch = auto
+          interactive = auto
+          ui = auto
+          pager = true
+        [color "status"]
+          added = green
+          changed = yellow
+          untracked = red
+        [user]

-What is the difference between a relative and absolute path?
+Q: What is the difference between a relative and absolute path?
+A: An absolute path includes every directory back to the home directory.
+A relative path only includes the path from your current working directory to a file or directory. for example:
+absolute: ~/Desktop/phase-2-challenge/part-4/quiz.md
+relative: ./path-4/quiz.md

-Lets say you have the following file structure
+Q: Lets say you have the following file structure
 ~
 └── Projects
     ├── pinterest-for-dogs